Tips for An Effective Job Search

 Have a Good Online Presence

 Join LinkedIn to search the “Companies” section and identify organizations that you are interested in.
 Check their websites for job openings.
 Read tips on how to create a professional profile.
 Use LinkedIn to develop contacts, join groups, search for jobs, and follow companies.
-Join the College of Mount Saint Vincent Alumnae/i group to stay in touch with fellow alumnae/i and to see job listings posted by the Oxley Integrated Advising Program.
+Join the University of Mount Saint Vincent Alumnae/i group to stay in touch with fellow alumnae/i and to see job listings posted by the Oxley Integrated Advising Program.

 Many employers will check Facebook, Twitter, Google, and other online avenues to learn more about you.
 Google yourself and see what comes up.
 Clean up your Facebook page.
 Build your Professional Brand and be in control of your online presence.